lothar243/its280/W03Ch5-Firmware.md

 Each keypress on a keyboard sends a series of pulses (1s and 0s) that are interpreted by the computer

-## System BIOS

-The basic input/output service (BIOS) is the support programming that enables the CPU to talk to devices

-Hundreds of these little services are collectively called the system BIOS

 ## ROM

 Read-only memory